Estimate Time8 min

 How to buy bonds

 Some investors may choose to research and invest in new-issue and secondary market individual bonds through their brokerages.
-Investing in bonds this way allows investors to hold bonds to their maturity dates and avoid losses caused by price volatility.
-Doing so, however, requires a greater knowledge of the bond industry, credit ratings, and risk, and single bonds may be more difficult to sell quickly before their maturity date.
+Investing in bonds this way may allow investors to hold bonds to their maturity dates and avoid losses caused by price volatility.
+Doing so, however, requires a greater knowledge of the bond industry, credit ratings, and risk, and certain single bonds may be more difficult to sell quickly before their maturity date.

 Ready to place a trade?